-The Odéon Tower in Monaco is built 2009-2014 at Bd de Ténao in Monaco by the French Vinci Company on behalf of Monegasque princepals (sic) at a small plot of steep land, that borders also to some small houses and villas of Beausoleil, France, on the other side of the border where I live ... but not behind the Odéon Tower.
+The Odéon Tower in Monaco was built 2009-2015 at Bd de Ténao in Monaco by the French Vinci Company on behalf of Monegasque princepals (sic) at a small plot of steep land, that borders also to some small houses and villas of Beausoleil, France, on the other side of the border where I live ... but not behind the Odéon Tower.

 From the Bd de Ténao in Monaco/Beausoleil looking up the plot looked as seen below before construction started: